Comprehensive Guide to Different Types of Tires

 Unlike most other tire treads, snow tread is designed to grip the road even when wet from snow and ice.

-So if you live in a place where you have to drive often on snowy roads, it would be wise to consider installing winter tires on your vehicle.
+So, if you live in a place where you often have to drive on snowy roads, it would be wise to consider installing winter tires on your vehicle.

 4. Touring Tires